sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 [children elections](election-creation.md#election-children_election_info).

-The first kind of relation (virtual elections and virtual subelections) is established in `agora-elections`, and its use is allows for electoral results consolidation.
+The first kind of relation (virtual elections and virtual subelections) is established in `ballot-box`, and its use is allows for electoral results consolidation.

-The second kind of relation is established in `authapi` and its use is more related to the authentication, authorization and presentation behaviour in the earlier stages of an election, for example during login.
+The second kind of relation is established in `iam` and its use is more related to the authentication, authorization and presentation behaviour in the earlier stages of an election, for example during login.

 Both are closely related/coupled, because usually you want to do both or none.
-The separation exists simply because `authapi` and `agora-elections` are different modules that have separated databases.
+The separation exists simply because `iam` and `ballot-box` are different modules that have separated databases.

 ## Parent and children elections